documentnode/documentnode.io/Quickstart.md

 > A **project** in Document Node is just an ordinary folder on your disk, where you put your plaintext content in.
 >
-> You can organise your plaintext files into different folders for different purposes.
+> You can organize your plaintext files into different folders for different purposes.
 For example, one folder for your company website, the other folder for your new book.
 >
 > In Document Node, we call such top-level content folders **projects**.